 Street Vending (Food Trucks)

 A new Street Vending Policy (PDF) was approved by the Board of Public Works on January 25, 2014.
 For more information, and to obtain other documents regarding permitting, please see our Street Vending page.
-Questions can be forwarded to Kathy Gehring, Superintendent's Office, or Tom West, Director of Engineering, by January 13, 2014.
+Questions can be forwarded to Julie Conley Holcomb, City Clerk, or Tim Logue, Director of Engineering.

 For information on projects available for bid, see the Bids webpage.